The alarm from my cell phone awakened me, telling me it was already 6:00 AM.

 More than the laughter, the food, and the countryside scenes we share along the way are the sentiments and dreams hatched.
 These trips with Ted are valuable and memorable.

 Despite his old age, he never had any major mechanical failure.
 He carried us through many near or far, light or heavy trips.

 We love Ted, but we have to let go of him.

 We took the time to take pictures with Ted.
 His new owner was coming that morning and taking Ted with him.

-We love Ted, but we must let go of him because we need a bigger vehicle, possibly a van, to carry our family belongings.
+We love Ted but must let go of him because we need a bigger vehicle, possibly a van, to carry our family belongings.

-We were also leaving CPU, and we had to vacate the house on the campus where we stayed for six years.
+We were also leaving CPU and had to vacate the house on the campus where we stayed for six years.

-My wife and I resigned from Central Philippine University because we could not bear the persecution we were going through anymore.
+My wife and I resigned from Central Philippine University because we could no longer bear the persecution we were going through.

-My wife, hired as Assistant Professor in August 2007, was reclassified as a staff member through a mere personnel action notice of the Human Resource office.
+My wife, hired as Assistant Professor in August 2007, was reclassified as a staff member through a mere personnel action notice from the Human Resources office.

 In my case, the administration, under the leadership of Dr. Ted Robles, diminished my salary without prior information or explanation.

 We love Ted, but we must let go of him because we need to go somewhere where truth and justice prevail.

 Thank you, our dear old Ted, for serving us faithfully for over a year.